 The guided tour to the Squares and Fountains of Rome will lead the visitor in a journey among the most fascinating monumental fountains and squares of the Eternal City.

-Our guided tour will continue to via del Babuino, toward the elegant and picturesque Piazza di Spagna, where we may see the scenic Spanish Steps to the Trinità dei Monti church, one of the most famous views of Rome, and backdrop to the famous Fontana della Barcaccia, one of the first works of Gian Lorenzo Bernini.
+The tour will start in Piazza di Spagna, where we may see the scenic Spanish Steps to the Trinità dei Monti church, one of the most famous views of Rome, and backdrop to the famous Fontana della Barcaccia, one of the first works of Gian Lorenzo Bernini.

 We will continue our tour to Piazza Mignanelli and the Column of the Immaculate Conception, with the Statue of the Virgin on top of it.